 I sometimes talk to people who are considering handling their own cases or representing themselves in court.
 Some of the most dire cases I have seen could have turned out differently with a little forethought and preparation.
 Having an attorney on your side can often help you avoid bad outcomes.

 Some of you may know that I had to put my law studies on hold when I was treated for leukemia many years ago.
 I beat the disease but lost my eyesight.
 After re-learning how to do things without my sight, I returned to law school to complete my degree.
 Today’s technologies have made my work much easier.
-I used a cane to get around for 13 years before getting Anja, a Seeing Eye® Guide Dog, approximately five years ago.
-You may even have see her accompany me to court.
+I used a cane to get around for 13 years before getting Anja, my first Seeing Eye® Guide Dog, who sometimes even accompanied me to court.
 These dogs are so well trained and an incredibly powerful method to increase independence.
-Sadly, Anja passed away in late December of 2019.
-I hope some day to have another guide dog.
+Sadly, Anja passed away in 2019.
+I now have a new guide dog.

 Outside of work, I love spending time with my fiancée and her three daughters.
 We attend First Baptist Church in Lexington, and enjoy walking, getting out and about in Lexington, volunteering, and travel.